filbench/filbench.github.io/projects/_posts/2025-10-30-uy-pilipinst.md

 We will curate a **high-quality instruction-tuning dataset** for the top four (4) spoken Philippine languages: Tagalog, Cebuano, Ilokano, and Hiligaynon.
 By doing so, we aim to answer the following research questions:

 - **Data sourcing and composition**: Where can we find high-quality instruction data for Philippine languages?
-Should we prioritize synthetic generation, community platforms like Reddit, existing datasets, or a combination of these sources?
+Should we prioritize synthetic generation, community platforms like Reddit, existing datasets like [Aya](https://huggingface.co/collections/CohereLabs/aya-datasets), or a combination of these sources?
 What is the optimal mix of data sources to maximize quality and diversity?

 - **Data efficiency**: How much instruction-tuning data is needed to achieve strong performance on Filipino NLP benchmarks such as [FilBench](https://aclanthology.org/2025.emnlp-main.127/)?
 Can we identify diminishing returns to guide efficient data collection efforts?